 If you’ve ever been hit with a surprise medical bill after someone in your family experienced an unexpected illness or injury, you understand the importance of predictable costs.
 When you don’t know what you’ll be paying out-of-pocket from month to month, creating a budget is impossible.

-When you use TRICARE Supplement, you pay an addition premium and annual deductible.
+When you use TRICARE Supplement, you pay an additional premium and annual deductible.
 In exchange, TRICARE Supplement covers your other out-of-pocket expenses.
 If you would have come close to reaching your out-of-pocket limit with TRICARE Select, this can save you money.
 It also lets you anticipate exactly how much you’ll be paying.